ericoporto/ags-manual-wiki/Character.md

 talking character; that is, it will not return true for any characters talking with the SayBackground command.

-**IMPORTANT:** Character.Speaking will only return a valid value if the character has a SpeechView set.
-It will always return `false` otherwise, even while the speech text is displayed.

 Since this property will only be true while the character is speaking, and speaking is a blocking command, this property will probably only be useful to access from the repeatedly_execute_always or